-The pandemic has had a domino expect on every aspect of our lives.
+The pandemic has had a domino effect on every aspect of our lives.
 One unexpected aftershock is that workers around the world have revaluated what they want from work, and what they’re willing to accept from their employers.
 The world of work has changed over the last two years, and so have your peoples’ expectations.
 Employers need to figure out how to meet workers’ changing and diverse expectations, while helping them reach their full potential at work.

 As HR teams are usually responsible for multiple core business functions, including payroll, time tracking, scheduling, performance management, employee learning, and more, it’s important to ensure all these activities are efficient, effective, and done in compliance.

 The challenge many organizations face is that they’re navigating all these functions in silos, using multiple technologies.
 The result is that there often isn’t clear communication between these different technologies, which leads to separate reporting, separate controls for managing compliance, and less access to clean, effective data to generate insights.

 A unified solution can provide real-time insight into how your people decisions – such as scheduling choices, overtime costs, and compensation – impact revenue, profitability, and productivity.
 Understanding the cause and effect of these decisions is critical workforce intelligence that allows you to work smarter and manage costs more effectively.